shichao-an/notes/docs/lkd/ch4.md

 * **Timeslice** of a process: the time the process runs before it is preempted is usually predetermined.
     * Managing the timeslice enables the scheduler to make global scheduling decisions for the system and prevents any one process from monopolizing the processor.
     * On many modern operating systems, the timeslice is dynamically calculated as a function of process behavior and configurable system policy.
-    * Linux’s unique "fair" scheduler does not employ timeslices *per se*, to interesting effect.
+    * Linux's unique "fair" scheduler does not employ timeslices *per se*, to interesting effect.

 #### Cooperative multitasking